What happens in a church service?

 Each Sunday we try to have at least one activity as part of our gathering together where we learn by doing: if people want to they are encouraged to do something.
 The actions explain the words we use, and helps us learn important things such as our need to say sorry to God, to speak about our beliefs, or to get our hearts ready to meet with God.
 We do this through writing, drawing, making, moving – all kinds of actions.
 As a parent or carer, do encourage and help your children participate in these activities – feel free to explain to them what we are doing, and maybe why: although sometimes knowing why doesn’t matter, it is the doing that matters.

 During the service: pre-school children

 There is no planned provision for pre-school children during the service.
-However there is a creche that is self-staffed that you can use.
-Alternatively there are ‘quiet boxes’.
-These have one or two simple and quiet activities in them for children to play with.
+However, there is a creche that is self-staffed that you can use.

 Church is much more than what we do on a Sunday morning – it is about what we do all week round.
 As well as trying to live like Jesus every day, we also have other activities and times of gathering together where we try to do the things that Jesus taught his disciples to do.